 02 of 10

-Galveston has gone through devastating times but come back stronger each time.
+Galveston has gone through devastating times but comes back stronger each time.
 In 1900, the Great Storm swept across the island, submerging much of it and taking thousands of lives.
 The city responded by building a 17-foot-tall seawall behind the beach to protect it from swells and hurricanes.

 At Pier 21 downtown, catch a showing of "The Great Storm" documentary for context.
 A more romantic view of Galveston can be seen in its historic homes, which were occupied by the city's leading families.
 Moody Mansion and Bishop's Palace are well-preserved Victorian structures that couples may tour.